theFestest/wmata-incidents/README.md

     - better parse the timestamp of the update out of the last post!

 - Decide to keep or remove vercel compatability
+    - nanoatp breaks compatability with python 3.9 on here?

 - Simplify vercel layout (remove silly additions from messing with cron triggers)